Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Botanical Profile: Understanding Taraxacum officinale

 Dandelion belongs to the Asteraceae family and thrives across temperate regions worldwide.
 The plant's name derives from the French "dent de lion" (lion's tooth), referencing its deeply serrated leaves.
 What gardeners view as an unwelcome weed, herbalists recognize as a complete medicinal system: sunny yellow flowers rich in early-season pollen, nutrient-dense greens packed with vitamins A and K, and a substantial taproot that penetrates deep into soil, concentrating minerals and therapeutic compounds.
+For the broader picture of how leaf, flower, and root work together as one integrated medicine, our complete guide to harnessing the power of dandelion walks through all three plant parts.

 Traditional Uses Across Global Healing Systems